ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

   - Green BD Crops: Appear as double ferns when fully grown
   - Purple BD Crops: Appear as enchanted double ferns when fully grown
 - **Physical Properties**:
-  - All BD crop types grow as wheat plants during growth stages
+  - All BD crop types grow as wheat plants during all growth stages
   - Seeds appear differently in inventory but all grow identically to wheat
   - No growth bonuses from different biomes or seasons
   - Growth time reduction only applies when planted within market boundaries
-- **Harvesting Appearance**:
+- **Important Note**:
-  - When harvested, the crops drop as special items with custom textures
+  - BD crops do NOT drop as special items when harvested
+  - When harvested, crops are represented in inventory as their corresponding items:
-  - Regular BD Crops: Appear as brown wheat bundles
+  - Regular BD Crops: Appear as ferns in inventory
-  - Green BD Crops: Appear as green wheat bundles with vine decoration
+  - Green BD Crops: Appear as double ferns in inventory
-  - Purple BD Crops: Appear as purple wheat bundles with enchantment glow
+  - Purple BD Crops: Appear as enchanted double ferns in inventory
 - **Optimal Conditions**:
   - Require at least light level 9
   - Must be planted on farmland with water within 4 blocks